gatblau/artisan/docs/readme.md

 Although this is technologically possible, without a consistent set of standards and abstractions that guide the way logic is packaged, distributed and consumed across a plethora of automation vendors, teams usually find themselves reinventing the wheel for every new project and have to manage more than one toolchain in different ways.

-:boom: *Artisan* acts as the <u>craftman in the middle</u> of container technology and automation technology, providing a generic way to amalgamate them to facilitate its use.
+:boom: *Artisan* acts as the ***craftman in the middle*** of container and automation technology, providing a generic way to amalgamate them to facilitate its use.

 Standardisation facilitates the creation of generic automation libraries regardless of the various chosen toolchains required to execute the scripts that comprise those libraries.